 Fill the eggs with small snacks (raisins, nuts, chocolate chips, dried fruit) and let your kids randomly choose what will be in their snack mix each day for a fun after-school treat ;)

-For the next few ideas, you'll need what I call "pac-man eggs" - the eggs that are attached when you open them.
+For the next few ideas, you'll need what I call "pac-man eggs" -- the eggs that are attached when you open them.
 Here's a set from Amazon (affiliate link) of Assorted Bright Color Hinged Easter Eggs in case you can't find them near you.

 My daughter gets credit for this next one (she's so creative!) - she put the eggs together in the same way (connect the bottom of one "pac-man" egg to the top of another) and made a shiny and fun egg bracelet.